 Many first-generation, low-income, and underrepresented students may be financially struggling and, therefore, cannot justify working for free.
 Jobs that cover living expenses often compete with time they can be dedicated to lab work.
 Guaranteed funding for the 8-week Shadowing Period ensures that students can dedicate time to training for a lab position, while the funding for the 16-week Guided Research Period ensure students do not need to postpone their research or work uncompensated until grants are available.
 Additionally, students won’t need to stop research if they are not awarded a research grant, though we strongly encourage that students apply for grants that they are eligible for.
 While we hope to secure funding for this program from organizations within the university, we urge you to dedicate what you can from your grants to supporting students who need it most.
 A very small percentage of your funding can make a lifetime of difference for a first-generation, low-income, or underrepresented undergraduate.

-Participating undergraduate students are required to meet regularly with their lab mentor and at least biweekly with a STEM Routes mentor of their choice.
+Participating undergraduate students are required to meet regularly with their lab mentor.
 Lab graduate mentors are expected to provide the necessary guidance for the Uplift participant to achieve the goals of the 8-Week and 16-Week programs.
 On the other hand, STEM Routes graduate mentors are tasked with meeting with the participants to discuss their own graduate school path, guidance on preparing for a STEM career, and cultural mentorship regarding challenges unique to underrepresented, low-income, and/or first-generation students, such as how to thrive in a field that they may not envision themselves belonging to.
 STEM Routes is currently developing mentorship training programs to teach lab and STEM Routes graduate students culturally competent mentorship skills.
 Lab graduate mentors are required to either attend a one-hour live training session or complete a self-paced course to ensure they are equipped with skills to support an undergraduate mentee who may not be represented in the lab environment.